A note on the ring of invariant jet differentials: Formalism of Differential fields

 \section{Formalism of Differential fields}

 The rings we are considering in this section are all commutative with 1.
 A derivation of the ring $A$ is an additive mapping

-If $A$ is an integral domain, derivation of $A$ uniquely extends to the quotient field of $A$.
-A differential ring is a pair $(A, \delta)$ as above.
-The operation $\delta$ often denoted by $ (.)' $ as in $x',x'',...$.
-Then the elements in such a ring can be considered as polynomials in $x$ and $\delta(x)$ for $x \in A$ which can be chosen among the generators of $A$.
-An ideal $I$ in $A$ which $I' \subset I$ is called a differential ideal.
-A differential homomorphism is one which commutes with the derivations.
-An isomorphism between two fields is called admissible if there exists a field containing both of them.

-We propose to set a Galois theory for differential fields.
 Let $A$ be a differential field and $B$ a differential subfield.
 The differential Galois group $G$ of $A/B$ is the group of all differential automorphisms of $A$ living $B$ fixed.
 Then the same formalism like the Galois groups of usual fields appear here also.
 For any intermediate differential subfield $C$, denote the subgroup of $G$ living $C$ elementwise fixed by $C'$; and similar for any subgroup $H$ of $G$ denote by $H'$ the elements in $A$ fixed by that.
 Call a field or group closed if it is equal to its double prime.
 Now with these notations making PRIMED defines the Galois correspondence between closed subgroups and closed differential subfields.